juliusheese/web-sprint-challenge-javascript-fundamentals/README.md

 the new keyword constructs a new object, and this points it

 5. Why do we need super() in an extended class?
+It is used to call the constructor of the parent class and to access the parent's properties and methods

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.